How to preserve pumpkins and gourds, using just three ingredients. This tried and true method keeps pumpkins and gourds

 The thing that makes pumpkins & gourds rot in the first place is the dirt, bacteria, moisture, and mold that they pick up in the fields where they are grown.
 All of these things are enemies when it comes to bringing pumpkins indoors from outside.
-In order to preserve them and prevent the rotting, that dirt and mold must be removed.
+In order to preserve them, and prevent the rotting, that dirt, bacteria, and mold must be removed.
 So if you’ve always wondered how to preserve pumpkins easily, here you go!

 - Prepare a mixture of bleach, water and dish soap.

 (One gallon of water, 2 tablespoons bleach, and a squirt of dish soap.)

 - Soak real gourds for 30 minutes.

-- Use a tub or even your kitchen sink.
+- Use a bucket, large dishpan, or your kitchen sink.

 - Rinse and dry well.